 All tuition payments and fees are due as explained in the yearly payment schedule.
 Mrs. McQuaid can answer all financial questions.

-Circumstances that prevent families from meeting their financial obligations should be brought to the attention of the Mrs. McQuaid.
+Circumstances that prevent families from meeting their financial obligations should be brought to her attention.

 No refunds will be given to students withdrawing before the end of the school year.
 No records will be transferred until accounts are settled.